MarwaTawfikBadawy/Diabetes_Analysis/README.md

-## Metabolome-based profiling of African baobab fruit (Adansonia digitata L.) using a multiplex approach of MS and NMR techniques in relation to its biological activity
+## Metabolome-based profiling of African baobab fruit (Adansonia digitata L.) using a multiplex approach of MS and NMR techniques in relation to its biological activity - RCS Advances Journal

 Adansonia digitata L. also known as African baobab is one of the most important fruit-producing trees, widely distributed in the African continent.
 Baobab fruits are known to possess potential health benefits